 Training Scenario A

 In this scenario, a C/P/?
 Training job (Corrective, Preventive Maintenance/Other work types) has not been assigned (linked) to an existing job.
 The integration between SIEBEL and ClickSchedule is used to create the training job and link it to an existing task.
 It is assumed the CSC Agent creating the activity in SIEBEL can link it to the existing one, using the Task ID of it as communicated to ClickSchedule.
+SDT Booking will manage all the OJT and Part Pick up jobs and create dependency jobs in Click Software as required.

 Training Scenario B